|

 Let us examine this implementation from the optics of the requirements stated before:

-, etc.) can result in
+long, etc.) can result in

 faster code.
 For most containers both this implementation and